 Understanding the importance of professional organizations, Porcelli joined ENA immediately after completing the ED nurse residency program at Christiana Care Health System, a Level I trauma center in Newark, Delaware.
-She loved the organized chaos of the emergency department and the adrenaline of the trauma bay, but found that the emergency department was the place where health care disparities were most apparent.
+She loved the organized chaos of the emergency department and the adrenaline of the trauma bay but found the emergency department was the place where health care disparities were most apparent.
 With her passion of advocacy ignited, she joined Delaware ENA’s Government Affairs Committee and later became its chairperson.
 Porcelli has been a delegate for Delaware during ENA’s General Assembly for three years.
 In 2020, she served as the Delaware State Council president.
 Porcelli believes in the importance of emergency nurses sharing their stories and experiences with those who can make a difference, which drove her to volunteer on ENA’s Advocacy Advisory Council.
 Serving as the council’s chairperson in 2020, Porcelli recognizes the power of a nurse’s voice and that raising it to a new level has never been more important.

-Porcelli currently works as a nurse in the emergency department at Penn Presbyterian Medical Center, a Level I Trauma Center in Philadelphia.
+Porcelli currently works as a nurse in the emergency department at Penn Presbyterian Medical Center, a Level I trauma center in Philadelphia.
 She is pursuing a master’s degree at the University of Pennsylvania in health leadership.
 As the emerging professional liaison, Porcelli plans to inspire other emerging professionals, remind them that their voices matter and empower them to speak up and find their voice.
 Porcelli believes nurses are stronger together and emerging professionals are an indispensable part of the nursing chorus.
 Porcelli says that her greatest life achievement is convincing her wife to marry her.

-Term as Emerging Professional Liaison: January 2021-December 2021
+Term as Emerging Professional Liaison: January 2021-December 2022

 To reach Amie, please contact her at firstname.lastname@example.org.